Higher spin fields with reversed spin-statistics relation: Formalism for higher spin fields

 For simplicity, in the previous sections the auxiliary multi-component Klein--Gordon fields were introduced without defining Lorentz transformation properties for them.
 We proceed now by defining Lorentz-covariant auxiliary multi-component Klein--Gordon fields.

-The definition of a Lorentz-covariant multi-component Klein--Gordon field $\Psi$ is as follows.\\ 1) Let $D$ be a finite dimensional real representation of the group $SL(2,\CC)$.
+The definition of a Lorentz-covariant multi-component Klein--Gordon field $\Phi$ is as follows.\\[1mm] 1) Let $D$ be a finite dimensional real representation of the group $SL(2,\CC)$.
 In the bosonic (commuting) case, $D$ should be a bosonic (integer spin) representation, whereas in the fermionic (anticommuting) case $D$ should be fermionic (half-integer spin).
 A representation $D$ is bosonic or fermionic if its decomposition into irreducible representations contains only bosonic or fermionic, respectively, components.
-An irreducible representation $(n/2, m/2)$, $n,m\in\ZZ$, $n,m\ge 0$, is bosonic if $n+m$ is even and fermionic if $n+m$ is odd. $D$ is the representation according to which $\Psi$ will transform.\\ 2) An invariant complex conjugation in $D$ should be chosen; the reality of $D$ ensures, by definition, that this is possible.\\ 3) An arbitrary basis consisting of real vectors in $D$ should also be chosen; the components $\Psi_\alpha$ are considered as vector components of $\Psi$ with respect to this basis.
-Thus $\Psi$ has $\dim(D)$ components.
+An irreducible representation $(n/2, m/2)$, $n,m\in\ZZ$, $n,m\ge 0$, is bosonic if $n+m$ is even and fermionic if $n+m$ is odd. $D$ is the representation according to which $\Phi$ will transform.\\ 2) An invariant complex conjugation in $D$ should be chosen; the reality of $D$ ensures, by definition, that this is possible.\\ 3) An arbitrary basis consisting of real vectors in $D$ should also be chosen; the components $\Phi_\alpha$ are considered as vector components of $\Phi$ with respect to this basis.
+Thus $\Phi$ has $\dim(D)$ components.
 In this basis the invariant complex conjugation coincides with componentwise complex conjugation. \\ 4) Further, an invariant tensor $\epsilon^{\alpha\beta}$ should be chosen so that it have the properties required of the $\epsilon^{\alpha\beta}$ tensor used in the previous sections (these properties were described at the beginning of Section \ref{sec.mkg}).
-The properties of $D$ ensure that such an $\epsilon^{\alpha\beta}$ tensor exists.
-This tensor will serve as the $\epsilon^{\alpha\beta}$ tensor that appears in the general definition of multi-component Klein--Gordon fields.\\ 5) The $SL(2,\CC)$ transformation rule for $\Psi$ takes the usual form \beq U[\Lambda]^{-1}\Psi_\alpha(x) U[\Lambda] = {(\Lambda_D)_\alpha}^\beta \Psi_\beta (\Lambda_M^{-1}x)\ , \eeq where $\Lambda$ is an element of $SL(2,\CC)$, $U[\Lambda]$ is the unitary operator that represents $\Lambda$ in the Hilbert space, $\Lambda_D$ is the matrix that represents $\Lambda$ in $D$, and $\Lambda_M$ is the matrix that represents $\Lambda$ in Minkowski space-time.
-Due to the reality of $\Lambda_D$, the same transformation rule applies to $\Psi^\dagger$. \\ 6) The vacuum $\ket{0}$ is invariant under $SL(2,\CC)$ transformations, i.e.\ $U[\Lambda]\ket{0}=\ket{0}$.
+The properties of $D$ ensure that such an $\epsilon^{\alpha\beta}$ tensor exists (see some more details below).
+This tensor will serve as the $\epsilon^{\alpha\beta}$ tensor that appears in the general definition of multi-component Klein--Gordon fields.\\ 5) The $SL(2,\CC)$ transformation rule for $\Phi$ takes the usual form \beq U[\Lambda]^{-1}\Phi_\alpha(x) U[\Lambda] = {(\Lambda_D)_\alpha}^\beta \Phi_\beta (\Lambda_M^{-1}x)\ , \eeq where $\Lambda$ is an element of $SL(2,\CC)$, $U[\Lambda]$ is the unitary operator that represents $\Lambda$ in the Hilbert space, $\Lambda_D$ is the matrix that represents $\Lambda$ in $D$, and $\Lambda_M$ is the matrix that represents $\Lambda$ in Minkowski space-time. \\ 6) The vacuum $\ket{0}$ is invariant under $SL(2,\CC)$ transformations, i.e.\ $U[\Lambda]\ket{0}=\ket{0}$.